christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

 ![CaffeNet model]({{ site.url }}/img/caffenet_model.png)

-This model has been trained on processed images, so you need to preprocess the image with a preprocessor.
+This model has been trained on processed images, so you need to preprocess the image with a preprocessor, before saving it in the blob.

 ![Cat]({{ site.url }}/img/cat.jpg)

-In the python shell :
+That is, in the python shell :

 {% highlight python %}
 #load the model